-- Cash & investment balances for the water & sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments. - Investment income fluctuates monthly with the cash & investment balances as well as market conditions and investment strategy. - For the month of September 2020, GLWA earned investment income of \$0.7 million and the cumulative FY2021 earnings through September is \$2.3 million.
-The investment earnings for the remainder of the fiscal year is expected to significantly decline and it is projected the total investment income for FY2021 will be \$3.5 million. - GLWA continues to refine cash flows and work with its investment advisor to identify strategies to maximize future investment income while meeting the objectives of safety and liquidity.
+- Cash & investment balances for the water & sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments. - Investment income fluctuates monthly with the cash & investment balances as well as market conditions and investment strategy. - For the month of October 2020, GLWA earned investment income of \$0.7 million and the cumulative FY2021 earnings through October is \$3.0 million.
+The investment earnings for the remainder of the fiscal year is expected to significantly decline due to maturities of existing investments being reinvested into lower, current market rate investments.
+The projected the total investment income for FY2021 is \$3.5 million. - GLWA continues to refine cash flows and work with its investment advisor to identify strategies to maximize future investment income while meeting the objectives of safety and liquidity.